zammad/zammad-admin-documentation/channels-email.rst

 ----------
 All system email addresses can be added in this menu item.
 If you want to fetch emails via POP3 or IMAP you have to create a mail channel in here.
+**If you're using a Office365 Mailbox, please ensure that it's a real usermailbox and not a shared mailbox!**

 Just follow these steps: